-State prison for 14-year-old who killed Patrick Winter
+State prison for 14-year-old who murdered Patrick Winter

 Murder victim Patrick Winter could have done anything, according to his grieving father, but the young man's promise was cut short over senseless pettiness.